isomerpages/mlaw-acd/index.md

 title: Ministry of Law - ACD
 permalink: /
 notification: <a href="/regulation-coverage" target="_blank">Statements,
-  representatinos or suggestions relating to registration as a regulated dealer and the use of Ministry of Law logo</a>
+  representations or suggestions relating to registration as a regulated dealer and the use of Ministry of Law logo</a>
 sections:
   - hero: